DCElfving/DCElfving.github.io/_projects/01-analog_station.md

 	<img src="/images/analog_station/IMG_4116.jpeg"/>
 </div>

 Participants work with their instructor and each other to assemble and program their own devices.
-All materials tools and support are provided.
+All materials, tools and support are provided.
 Upon completion, students will have a working knowledge of techniques for creative coding, and a fun device <em>they built themselves</em> to take home.

 <div class="gallery" data-columns="2">
 	<img src="/images/analog_station/IMG_4130.jpeg"/>